top of page

 The online coaching industry has warped a lot of people’s thinking—making it seem like you’re only successful if you’re pulling in $300K+ a year.
 But most people don’t actually want that.
 What they do want is to quit their job, pay their bills, and still have enough left over for emergencies, vacations, and retirement.

-If that’s you, let’s talk.
+If that’s you, I'd be honored to guide you.
 Because when you zoom out, you might find that your financial goals are more within reach than you’ve been led to believe.

 On this page, I’m sharing how I organize and reflect on my launch cycles.